cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

 * `Snapshot` has such meaning - some objects that directly connected to parent object (VM/Compute/Volume) and in object saved difference between different state of object in time.
-* `Backup` has such meaning - some object contain full copy of original object and can be used after remove original object.
+* `Backup` has such meaning - some objects contain a full copy of the original object and can be used after remove original object.

 For partial backup can be used `include_instances` for limit list of instances or